playgen/it-alert/README.md

 4. Build Unity/PlayGen.ITAlert.Unity/PlayGen.ITAlert.Unity.sln.

 5. Run Unity/Tools/CreateLibJunctions.bat to setup the required symlinks so the correct dlls are included (**you need to do this before opening .Unity so Unity doesn't create the folders instead**).
-This will create 2 symlinks \Unity\Assets\Gamework and \Unity\Assets\SUGAR
+This will create a symlink at \Unity\Assets\Gamework.

 6. Open and run Unity/ in the Unity Editor.

 ## Conventions
 - Work from P:\it-alert.